kraftaa/kraftaa.github.io/_posts/2024-12-17-from-postgres-to-athena-rust.md

 Writing and testing the Rust ETL pipeline required a significant upfront effort.
 #### Conclusion
 By moving ETL workloads to a Rust-based pipeline, I was able to address security concerns, reduce operational complexity, and optimize costs.
-Postgres remained focused on its core transactional role, while enriched data was efficiently stored and queried using modern tools like S3 and Athena.
+Postgres remained focused on its core transactional role, while combined data was efficiently stored and queried using modern tools like S3 and Athena.

 This approach can be a template for teams looking to offload heavy ETL processes without burdening their databases.